Carluccio’s Christmas 2018 – Preview:

-This year, Carluccio’s Christmas collection tells the story of its unique suppliers and their dedication to their craft; from family bakeries in Veneto and Genoa, to farmers in the hills of Piemonte and clementine growers in Calabria.
-As well as those hero products that are a must-have at Christmas, Carluccio’s bring you its largest range of panettone to date; from the most traditional, to prosecco cream-filled and limoncello-spiked varieties and, for the first time, a gluten-free option.
+Carluccio’s Christmas collection tells the story of its unique suppliers and their dedication to their craft; from family bakeries in Veneto and Genoa to farmers in the hills of Piemonte and clementine growers in Calabria.
+As well as those hero products that are a must-have at Christmas, Carluccio’s bring you its largest range of Oanettone to date; from the most traditional, to prosecco cream-filled and limoncello-spiked varieties and, thanks to the success of the launch last year, a gluten-free option.

-If you are looking for luxury and the price is no object then you should take a look at the LIMITED EDITION ADVENT CALENDAR (£75)
+If you are looking for luxury then yet again there is a LIMITED EDITION ADVENT CALENDAR (£85)

 For a delicious countdown to Christmas, this limited edition luxe advent calendar features quintessentially Italian products from Carluccio’s core collection.
 Just some of the treats behind the doors include limoncello chocolates, truffle butter, aged balsamic vinegar, torrone pieces and porcini oil to name but a few.